Axum State

 ServiceRegistry#register_builder

-method, the state will be provided automatically when the ServiceRegistry
+method, the state will be provided automatically when the ServiceRegistry builds the service.

 use roadster::app::context::AppContext;